It is essential for all good leaders to know how to manage conflict.

 - Ask each what they are prepared to ‘own’ about their part in it and what they’re prepared to do about it

 - Call them in together and advise them of the plan which will loosely include some of the following:

 • Parking any resentment.
 Today is a new day.

 • Apologising for their part in this conflict

 • Assuring you and each other this is confidential

 • Giving them an action plan to follow in case this flares up again.

 This action plan will include noticing the incident.
 Creating accountability VS blaming paradigm.
 Challenging their own reaction and behaviour.
 Creating a new way of being that reflects above the line methodology.

-This approach is simple and works if you invest in it and deal with it.
-Not dealing with it means not solving it, which means it is going to reoccur again and again.
+This approach is simple and works, if you invest in it and deal with it.
+Not dealing with it means not solving it, which means it’s going to reoccur again and again.

 By taking action you show you are recognising the issue and sending a zero-tolerance policy for this behaviour happening again.